 A wooded area of at least five acres should supply enough resources for a family.

 This sounds like a large area; however, it is important to remember that as the wood is used new trees need to be added to ensure that a consistent supply is available in years to come.

 Not having a wooded area is a possibility to reduce the amount of land needed, and dramatically reduce the work input.
 However, this would mean that wood will need to be brought in.
 Not a problem if you can fund it from sales or trades of other products.

 When discussing land usage requirements for self-sufficiency, growing crops and rearing animals are the obvious uses that we should consider.
 However, land is also needed for other purposes.

 A house is an obvious requirement, as its size will involve a little bit of math.
-Kitchens, bathrooms, bedrooms are all needed, but how many and the sizes will affect the amount of land required.
+Kitchens, bathrooms, and bedrooms are all needed, but how many and the sizes will affect the amount of land required.

-Space will also be needed for solar panel arrays, septic tanks, tanks for rainwater harvesting so a little extra land is always beneficial.
+Space will also be needed for solar panel arrays, septic tanks, and tanks for rainwater harvesting so a little extra land is always beneficial.